The Equality and Human Rights Commission states:

 Our commitment to Equal Opportunities and Diversity will be demonstrated through our policies, practices and all of our work.
 We fully support the principles of equality of opportunity, diversity and inclusion in recruitment, volunteering and in the design and delivery of our services and facilities.

 We oppose all forms of unlawful and unfair discrimination.
-All individuals (paid or voluntary) engaged in the delivery of Rainbow Pooch Pride activities have a responsibility to ensure the principles of Equality, Diversity, and Inclusion are upheld and that best practices are implemented.
+All individuals (paid or voluntary) engaged in the delivery of Rainbow Pooch Pride activities have a responsibility to ensure the principles of this policy are upheld.

-This policy applies to all individuals (paid, voluntary or beneficiaries) engaged in Rainbow Pooch Pride activities including the management committee, freelancers/contractors, volunteers, and members.
+This policy applies to all individuals (paid, voluntary or participatory) engaged in Rainbow Pooch Pride activities.

 - Equality of opportunity will be applied throughout Rainbow Pooch Pride.
-Responsibility for promoting equality within Rainbow Pooch Pride rests with the Management Committee, the Project Manager, and all individuals (paid or voluntary) engaged in the delivery of Rainbow Pooch Pride activities.
+Responsibility for promoting equality within Rainbow Pooch Pride rests with the Management Committee, the Project Manager, and all individuals engaged in the delivery of Rainbow Pooch Pride activities whether paid or voluntary.

 - Rainbow Pooch Pride can be held legally responsible for any act of discrimination in provision of its services and facilities.